Decision Tree Analysis: the Process, an Example and a Template

-The above example illustrates that, in all likelihood, the company will opt for 1-2-2, because the forecast of this decision is that profits will increase by 12%.
+The above example illustrates that, in all likelihood, the company will opt for final outcome 1-2-2, because the forecast of this decision is that profits will increase by 12%.

-The Decision Tree Analysis is particularly useful in situations in which it is considered desirable to develop various alternatives of decisions in a structured manner as this will present a clear substantiation.
+This Analysis is particularly useful in situations in which it is considered desirable to develop various alternatives and potential outcomes of decisions in a structured manner as this will present a clear substantiation.

 This method is increasingly used by medical practitioners and technicians as it enables them to make a diagnosis or determine car problems.

 Start describing the different aspects of the Decision Tree Analysis with this ready to use Decision Tree Analysis template.

 Download the Decision Tree Analysis templateThis template is exclusively for our paying Toolshero members.
 Click here to see if a membership is something for you!